jonaschlegel/archaeoINK-blog/README.md

 Released under the MIT License.
 See [LICENSE](https://github.com/jonaschlegel/archaeoINK-blog/blob/master/LICENSE) for more information.

-Credits to [Timothy Lin](https://www.timlrx.com) for the original blog template and to all contributors and projects that make TrowelJournal possible.
+Credits to [Timothy Lin](https://www.timlrx.com) for the original blog template and to all contributors and projects that make archaeoINK possible.